Tesfa8186/PWA-Challenge-Text-Editor/README.md

 - Delete the dist folder.
 - npm run build.
 - npm run start:dev and run locally.
-- Also (OR), you can run this App using the "URL of Heroku Link" from the "Links" section at the bottom.
+- Also (OR), you can run this App using the "URL of App Link" from the "Links" section at the bottom.

 ## Technology Used